transx/transx/refs/README.txt

 refs directory is a simple place for explaining planned changes.

-by passing the time we may add more convention to this directory but for now just let's keep it simple as every new file should include it's reference number before it's subject. for example following file names are OK:
+by passing the time we may add more conventions to this directory but for now just let's keep it simple as every new file should include it's reference number before it's subject. for example following file names are OK: